xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 After clicking "Apply" I then had a working router and could connect to the Internet.

+The wizard sets up a Local network, a LAN DHCP server, sensible WAN firewall rules etc.

 For basic usages you are done by this point.

-## Make the Edgerouter X route 1 Gbit/s
+## Make the EdgeRouter X route 1 Gbit/s

-The Edgerouter X can by default only route around 300 Mbit/s.
+The EdgeRouter X can by default only route around 300 Mbit/s.
 If you don't need QoS you can enable [hardware offloading](https://help.ubnt.com/hc/en-us/articles/115006567467-EdgeRouter-Hardware-Offloading) and get it to route 1 Gbit/s.

 This need to be done on the command line.
 You can use the "CLI" button in the top right on the EdgeOS admin interface or login to the router via SSH.